 Video is very impactful when promoting activities and events because people want to know what to expect.
 Work with your advertisers on how to create videos that are high quality but affordable and easy to source.

 Road trips to watch the seasons change are also popular in parts of the country.
 Long weekends in the mountains are a favorite getaway.
-Talk to advertisers in hospitality to consider packaging their services together like hotels, dining, spas and other activities (e.g., festival tickets, wine tasting).
+Talk to advertisers in hospitality about considering packaging their services together, like hotels, dining, spas and other activities (e.g., festival tickets, wine tasting).
 This could appeal to consumers and be an excellent boost for your customers.
-These would play well on radio, digital display and social media.
+These ads would play well on radio, digital display and social media.
 Launching a concentrated SEM (search engine marketing) campaign is another recommended tactic.

 Halloween (October 31)

 Halloween is a favorite holiday for kids and adults, and it’s a big moneymaker.
-According to the National Retail Federation (NRF), 2022 spending increased to $10.6 billion.
+According to the National Retail Federation (NRF), 2024 spending was $11.6 billion.
 Categories included costumes, candy, decorations and greeting cards.
-There are also many dollars spent on party tickets, haunted houses, concerts and other events.
+Many dollars are also spent on parties, haunted houses, concerts and other events.

 You can target two types of audiences for your advertisers: consumers looking for family-friendly activities and those looking for adult fun.